Images Depict Mature Plants

 Texas Red Yucca Shrubs for Sale Online

-Tall spikes hold deep rose-pink flowers atop clumps of slender, green, drought-tolerant foliage.
+Red Yucca produces tall spikes that hold deep rose-pink flowers atop clumps of slender, green, drought-tolerant foliage.
 Blooms nearly year-round in warm winter regions.
-An effective choice to add dramatic interest in a rock garden, as a landscape accent or in containers.
+An effective choice to add dramatic interest in a rock garden, as a landscape accent, or in containers.
 Partners beautifully with other desert-like plants.

 Before you buy a Texas Red Yucca Shrubs, make sure to read about the recommended care instructions to keep this plant healthy and thriving.